 Like it or not, the measuring stick for all truth is God's word.
 Everything in his word is the truth, Jesus said so, in red letters, remember?
 If you don't believe that, then you are making him a liar.
 No lie is of the truth, and Jesus is the way the truth and the life.
 God made the world and all that is in it, we can believe it or not.
 If we believe it, then as the maker of this world, and owner of ever soul, God sets the rules by which everything is governed, and his rules state that his word, all of it, is the truth.
 According to the Bible, faith is the substance of things hoped for, the evidence of things not seen.
 Which means it is a more sure word than Zack's, since he wasn't chosen to write Scripture, and he's not even saved to be perfectly honest.
 He thinks he is, but he isn't.
 Faith also comes by hearing, and hearing by the word of God, which is the word of truth.
 Even so, people like Zack can hear the word, but not mix it with biblical faith, or a real saving faith, just like the stiff-necked, hard hearted, hypocritical Children of Israel refused to do.
 They didn't enter into God's rest, and neither will Zack, if he doesn't change his tune before he dies.

-That is how he can read accounts of miracles in Scripture and interpret them as being akin to Santa Clause, or the Tooth Fairy.
-Which, I'm sure is what his mommy did, told him that they were real, hence his inability to believe in real miracles, or even the real Jesus of the Bible.
+How can he or anyone read accounts of miracles in Scripture and interpret them as being akin to Santa Clause, or the Tooth Fairy?
+I'm sure that is what his mommy (an authority figure that is supposed to be truthful) did, told him that they were real, hence his inability to believe in real miracles, or even the real Jesus of the Bible.
 His Jesus is an American, not a Hebrew.
 And so, to the dismay of all heretics out there, like Zack, rightly dividing the word of truth gives me, and other heretic hunters a valid hunting license.
 Not that I want to mount any one on my wall, I do it for the public service of tagging heretics.
 Well, okay, I must admit I like the sport too!
-I don't fear heretics, with or without credentials, or their heresies, and I don't fear being called one myself, by other heretics, it's going to happen when you share your faith.
+I don't fear heretics, with or without credentials, or their heresies, and I don't fear being called one myself, by heretics, it's going to happen when you share your faith.
 But I do fear for them, and their followers who turn their long noses up against sound doctrine.
 There is a very deep, and a very dark, and a very hot ditch they are blindly headed for, if they don't snap out of it, they will fall into it.